Free Fresh Air Fun in Downtown Grand Rapids

-Before you pack up the kids, grab a backpack or tote and load it with: a few snacks, a couple water bottles, a blanket or towel, frisbee and/or soccer ball, and maybe a few favorite children’s books.
+Pro Tip: Bring along a backpack filled with a few snacks, a couple of water bottles, a blanket or towel, frisbee and/or soccer ball, and maybe a few favorite children’s books.

 Free Things to do in Downtown Grand Rapids With Kids

 The fish ladder is functional artwork that provides an opportunity to see fish jump up water steps.

 With free parking and bathrooms, this is a great spot for your “home base” for the day!